Whether you're bringing your whole crew or just eloping as a party of two, here's everything you need to know on how to have a NYC City Hall wedding.

 Photography coverage is personalized to exactly what you envision — want getting ready photos?
 A first look and confetti exit?
 Lunch or dinner reception?
 We can definitely do that.
 I’m more than happy to answer any and all questions, make location suggestions, and also recommend trusted hair/makeup artists and florists if you need it.

-NYC City Hall wedding packages start at $1,750 and are fully customizable to your needs.
-Custom-designed wedding albums and fine art prints are available a la carte.
+NYC City Hall wedding packages start at $2,550.
+Custom-designed wedding albums and framed wall art are also available a la carte.

 Where is the Marriage Bureau?